nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 2**: Find by Participant ID:
     * Pros:
-        1. The details of the specific participant are returned immediately, provided that the user's input is an exact match of the Participant's ID.
+        1. The details of the specific participant are returned immediately, provided that the user's input is an exact match of the participant's ID.
     * Cons:
-        1. The current implementation does not provide the Participant ID to the user, and providing more details in the UI might make it too cluttered.
+        1. The current implementation does not provide the `ParticipantId` to the user, and providing more details in the UI might make it too cluttered.
-        2. The user needs to know the exact Participant ID of the participant they want to view, which is not a trivial task.
+        2. The user needs to know the exact `ParticipantId` of the participant they want to view, which is not a trivial task.

 The following is the sequence diagram for how a `ViewCommand` works internally.